 In fact, at least part of the answer is "temporary investor insanity," brought on by the thought that the Fed was addressing the financial scare brought upon by the collapse in the subprime sector in the United States.
 Obviously, though, empty houses in Bakersfield have nothing to do with Chinese petroleum.

-Yet the effect of the crisis has very much to do with how American investors can profit from Chinese petroleum, or Spanish phones, or Brazilian banks, or Korean electricity.
-Neither PetroChina, nor Telefonica SA
+Yet the effect of the crisis has very much to do with how American investors can profit from Chinese petroleum, or German telephones, or Indian banks.
+Neither PetroChina, nor Deutsche Telekom

 But if you're an American, or if your paycheck is in U.S. dollars, you do.
 And that's why you need to be more aware of international investing.
 Because the other reason that international stocks went crazy is because the market expects the U.S. dollar to continue its decline in value versus other currencies.
 Why does the market expect this?
 Well, that's what happens in a lower-interest-rate environment.